openstack/tempest/doc/source/configuration.rst

-When the Keystone in the target cloud requires domain scoped tokens to perform admin actions, all pre-provisioned admin users must have a role assigned on the domain where test accounts a provisioned.
+When the Keystone in the target cloud requires domain scoped tokens to perform admin actions, all pre-provisioned admin users must have a role assigned on the domain where test accounts are provisioned.
 The option ``admin_domain_scope`` is used to tell Tempest that domain scoped tokens shall be used. ``default_credentials_domain_name`` is the domain where test accounts are expected to be provisioned if no domain is specified.